 Being out there alone in a big wild place usually feels more dangerous than it is.
 Our brains are wired to seek shelter and companionship.
 But with a bit of experience and the right preparation, working through these feelings can be very empowering.
 In the process we come to trust ourselves and feel more connected to the world.

 If you’re interested but hesitant, know that I’m no different than you.
 I wasn’t better-equipped in some way when I started riding solo.
-I wasn’t raised to be fearless out on my own in the world.
+I wasn’t raised to be fearless when out in the world on my own.
 I wasn’t born knowing about bike repair or wilderness safety.
 I simply wanted it badly enough to figure it all out along the way.
 And you can too!
 The hardest part is starting; after that it’s just one pedal revolution after another.

 Do you bikepack solo, or want to?
 Please share your thoughts in the comments below.